chrisMsnyder/Metabolon/README.md

 - Integer number representing number of days back user is interested in RSS feed activity

 Returns the number of companies whose RSS feeds have ZERO activity over the given number of days

+The main funcition of the tester sets up a dictionary of RSS Feeds and sets the integer value for the number of days to search by.